benkorsan/YukkiMusic-Old/README.md

-This is a Old Yukki Music source code, Check out the new version here: https://github.com/NotReallyShikhar/YukkiMusicBot
+Lo This is a Old Yukki Music source code, Check out the new version here: https://github.com/NotReallyShikhar/YukkiMusicBot

 Credit for [@TeamYukki](https://t.me/OfficialYukki) as the owner & creator of this Repository.